nikki-lea/frontend-2020/javascript.md

 ### Lexical scope and closures

 Follows the same nested scoping rules as Java, starting from the closest scope in which the reference is made, and looking to the next closest scope thereafter.
+Lexical scope is defined at lexing time, based on where the variables and scope are authored.

 ```
 var a = 1;